 Applicants for Egyptology and Assyriology should be enthusiastic about studying languages.

 After we receive your application, we ask you to send us two examples of recent marked work that you feel accurately reflect your abilities and interests.
 These should be work written during the normal course of your studies and already marked by a teacher.
 We recommend you keep copies for your own reference, as we may discuss them at interview.

 We publish full guidelines on written work in the Current Applicants section on 20 September each year.

-For candidates selected for interview in Cambridge, you have two interviews in early December.
 We don’t expect you to have any background in archaeology, as it’s a very varied field and not usually taught in schools.
 Simply be prepared to talk about your relevant interests and any potential directions you might want to explore.

 If we invite you for interview, we ask you to take a written assessment on the same day.
 We arrange this automatically so you don’t need to register, and you do the same assessment regardless of which college you apply to.

 The Archaeology Admissions Assessment lasts one hour.
 It’s designed to assess your ability to interpret texts and write about them, based on material we supply on the day.
 You don’t need to prepare anything in advance or have specific prior knowledge.
 Further information including the format and sample questions is available on the University course information for Archaeology.